Doug Ford: Bike infrastructure

 In September 2024, it was reported that the Ford government was working on legislation to restrict the construction of new bike lanes that would require the removal of lanes for motor vehicles.
 While speaking with reporters, he stated his belief that bike lanes increased congestion and emergency vehicle times (though the City of Toronto has disputed that claim), and that they should be built on side streets rather than major arterial roads.
 In October 15, Ford announced that any such lanes would require provincial approval to be built, and that municipalities would need to demonstrate that the lanes would not have a "negative impact on vehicle traffic".
 He also announced that he would remove bike lanes from some arterial streets, such as Bloor Street, Yonge Street, and University Avenue in Toronto.

 Cyclists using the bicycle lane on University Avenue, November 2024.
 One of the bicycle lanes targeted for removal by the legislation.

 This bill, named the Reducing Gridlock, Saving you Time Act also shielded the government from any lawsuits related to cyclist deaths, and passed on November 25, 2024.
-When Toronto bureaucrats estimated that the removal of the bike lanes would cost approximately $48 million dollars, Ford called their estimate "hogwash" and reiterated his claims that the bike lanes were responsible for traffic congestion.
+When Toronto bureaucrats estimated that the removal of the bike lanes would cost approximately $48 million, Ford called their estimate "hogwash" and reiterated his claims that the bike lanes were responsible for traffic congestion.
 A court challenge was launched on December 11 to stop the removal of the Toronto bike lanes.
-In July 2025, an Ontario court ruled that removing Toronto bike lanes was unconstitutional; the government will appeal the decision.
+In July 2025, an Ontario court ruled that removing Toronto bike lanes was unconstitutional; the government appealed the decision, and in August 2026, the Ontario appeals court ruled that there is no constitutional obligation to regulate the use of roads in any particular manner, allowing Ford's government to remove Toronto bike lanes.